Workplace design has evolved quickly over the past decade with the workplace now seen by many companies as an important strategic asset.

 Sometimes, you can walk into an office and almost instantly feel a tangible buzz.
-There’s a sense of adventure, of openness, of being different and of course this all revolves around creativity.
+There’s a sense of adventure, of openness, of being different and of course, this all revolves around creativity.
 So, how can office design nurture creativity in the workplace?

 Creativity needs to be cultivated from the top down within organisations, with senior management proactively encouraging ideas.
 Without this, creativity and innovation can be stifled as staff will become less inclined to put themselves forward, no matter how extroverted they may be or how good an idea they think they have.
 If an ideas culture does exist, how does this translate into workplace design?

-Again, choice is paramount.
+Again, the choice is paramount.
 Letting staff choose how they want to work (and be creative) is fundamental and means that a variety of work settings should be included – areas for open collaboration, reflective thought, concentration or simply a relaxing area to unwind that allows the creative juices to flow.

-Chill out zones can vary from comfy couches and armchairs where staff can read the newspaper, to table football tables, to gyms and even nap rooms which are rumoured to exist in certain organisations.
-Having the ability to decamp from work has been proven to not only increase productivity but also creativity, and so it’s important to look at including an area to relax/unwind in any new office design.
+Chill-out zones can vary from comfy couches and armchairs where staff can read the newspaper, to table football tables, to gyms and even nap rooms which are rumoured to exist in certain organisations.
+Having the ability to decamp from work has been proven to not only increase productivity but also creativity, so it’s important to look at including an area to relax/unwind in any new office design.

 The mind reacts to visual stimuli so including features like artwork, bespoke furniture, graffiti, or indeed anything colourful can have an impact.
-We do it in the home so why not in the office?
+We do it at home so why not in the office?
 Search for ‘Artwork in the workplace’ online and you’ll see articles upon articles on the topic, all reaching the same conclusion, that artwork and other features have a positive impact and can boost creativity.

-Workplace wellbeing is another buzzword frequently heard in reference to office design and one that we will touch on in more detail later.
-However in relation to designing an office that promotes creativity, studies have found that embracing wellbeing through having plenty of natural light and including plant life in the office can reap dividends.
+Workplace well-being is another buzzword frequently heard in reference to office design and one that we will touch on in more detail later.
+However, in relation to designing an office that promotes creativity, studies have found that embracing well-being through having plenty of natural light and including plant life in the office can reap dividends.
 It’s actually become known as ‘bringing the outdoors indoors’.

 Adopting a new way of working can also have a profound impact on creativity with many staff feeling empowered by new agile or flexible working practices.